We’re all guilty of at least one or two corny

 Logos are inherently subjective, but it’s fair to say that if you work in genomics or do something related to DNA; stop, think, and put down the double helices.
 They’re far too overused.

-On a practical front, VP of Client Strategy Jeremiah Worth spends a lot of time convincing companies that they shouldn’t ignore prominent brands when undertaking a naming exercise.
+On a practical front, VP of Digital Marketing Jeremiah Worth spends a lot of time convincing companies that they shouldn’t ignore prominent brands when undertaking a naming exercise.

 “We aren’t a video game, so naming our product HALO shouldn’t be a problem,” they say.